VimalVinod/Useless-Devisors/README.md

-[Project Name] 🎯
+PetCoop🎯

 Basic Details

 Team Name: Devisors

 Team Members

-Team Lead:T A Devinandana - College of Engineering ,Chengannur Member 2: Vimal Vinod V - College of Engineering ,Chengannur Member 3: Aleetta Mariya Sebastian -  College of Engineering ,Chengannur Project Description
+Team Lead: Vimal Vinod V - College of Engineering ,Chengannur

+Member 2: T A Devinandana- College of Engineering ,Chengannur

+Member 3: Aleetta Mariya Sebastian -  College of Engineering ,Chengannur

-[2-3 lines about what your project does]
+Project Description

+A platform for pets to get their citizenship,rights etc.

 The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+Assuming that one day our pet asked us to they want equal rights as man..

 The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+We develop a site to help the pets to get their citizenship and set their profile in the portal.

 Technical Details
 Technologies/Components Used
 For Software:

-[Languages used]
-[Frameworks used]
-[Libraries used]
-[Tools used]
+HTML,CSS,JS

+Django[Backend]

+python

+Visual sudio code

 For Hardware:

 [List main components]